ph5500/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are an easy way to stroe client information.
+This can include authentication so the users info is saved and doesn't need to be re-entered after each request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt allows us to hash our password which is a slow algorithm.
+This reduces the number of passwords per second that an attacker could hash.

 - [ ] What does bcrypt do to slow down attackers?

+it adds time to the hash algorithm to slow down an attaack

 - [ ] What are the three parts of the JSON Web Token?

+JSON Web Token has three parts including the header, payload, and signature.
+The header which contains the token type, the payload which has data that is passed back into the token, and the signature which encodes the header and payload.
+The signature then adds a secret.

 ## Minimum Viable Product